-Discharge, or headwater discharge, refers to the amount of water (measured in cubic meters per second) that flows from the upper Elbe to Hamburg.
+Discharge, or headwater discharge, refers to the amount of water (measured in cubic metres per second) that flows from the upper Elbe to Hamburg.
 The more it rains in the Elbe region, the higher the discharge.
-Water withdrawals and the management of reservoirs in the Czech Republic also influence the discharge volume.
+Water abstraction and the management of reservoirs in the Czech Republic also influence the discharge volume.

 The average annual discharge over the last 30 years was 652m³/s.
 In the particularly dry last eight years, however, it was only 484m³/s.